Bobby Byrd: Legacy

-In the Famous Flames' Rock & Roll Hall of Fame page, Byrd is regarded as "one of the more important auxiliary figures in the career of a major artist in music history."
+On the Famous Flames' Rock & Roll Hall of Fame page, Byrd is described as "one of the more important auxiliary figures in the career of a major artist in music history."

 In October 2004, Byrd's songs "I Know You Got Soul" and "Hot Pants" were featured on the Grand Theft Auto: San Andreas soundtrack, playing on fictional radio station Master Sounds 98.3.
 In September 2005, his song "Try It Again" appeared on the soundtrack of Indigo Prophecy.

 Byrd was portrayed by actor Nelsan Ellis in the 2014 James Brown biopic Get on Up.